When Adulthood Hits: College Kids Feel the Pressure

 Even more troubling than those figures is another reality:

-Dr. Echenique estimates that about two-thirds of students who do experience depression or other mental health issues do not reach out for help.
+About two-thirds of students who experience depression or other mental health issues don’t ask for help.

 The University of Miami Miller School of Medicine has implemented the Interactive Screening Program, an anonymous web-based tool where medical students participate in a brief questionnaire.
 Their answers are then confidentially sent to a licensed mental health professional at the medical school and assessed for symptoms of depression and potential risks of suicide.
 ISP was developed by the American Foundation for Suicide Prevention to prevent suicides.
 The program links at-risk students to treatment, but Dr. Echenique says that the stigma of mental illness is still “a major barrier” for people seeking treatment.
 (The department plans to make the ISP available to staff and faculty on the medical school campus, and then adapt it to all other UM campuses.)